-“Internal documents show that in 1990, Lilly scientists were pressured by corporate executives to alter records on physician experiences with Prozac, changing mentions of suicide attempt to “overdose” and suicidal thoughts to “depression”.
-Researchers say that most US doctors do not know to warn patients of the potentially dangerous effect which, according to published literature on the topic, can be alleviated with sedatives or by going off the drug.” – Boston Globe 2000
+‘Internal documents show that in 1990, Lilly scientists were pressured by corporate executives to alter records on physician experiences with Prozac, changing mentions of suicide attempt to “overdose” and suicidal thoughts to “depression”.
+Researchers say that most US doctors do not know to warn patients of the potentially dangerous effect which, according to published literature on the topic, can be alleviated with sedatives or by going off the drug.’ – Boston Globe 2000

-I recently noticed a 2008 paper entitled ‘More Depressing News on Antidepressants’, published in the journal Psychiatry (Edgemont) targeting practising psychiatrists globally, which appears to be a response to the paper “Selective Publication of Antidepressant Trials and Its Influence on Apparent Efficacy”, which I wrote about in a previous post.
+I recently noticed a 2008 paper, More Depressing News on Antidepressants: Should We Panic?, published in the journal Psychiatry (Edgemont), targeting practising psychiatrists globally.
+It appears to be a response to the 2008 paper Selective Publication of Antidepressant Trials and Its Influence on Apparent Efficacy, which I wrote about previously.

 See more here